-“There’s a lot of behind-the-scenes work done by other staff members — cardiologists, nurses, and more — to try to get our patients ready for surgery,” Dr. Cho explains.
+“There’s a lot of behind-the-scenes work done by other staff members — cardiologists, nurses, and more — to try to get our patients ready for surgery,” Dr. Jeyarajah explains.
 “Because our hospital system is so great, it can be done within 24 hours.”

 Janet spent two weeks recovering at Methodist Richardson.
 She says it was impressive how the hospital’s staff took care of her.

 “For the first three or four days, there was not one person who left our room without asking if they could pray for us,” she says, “whether it was the physician or the janitorial staff.”

 ‘WE’RE PRETTY STOKED’

 By the time Christmas arrived, Janet was feeling much better.
 But her fight against cancer wasn’t done.
 Janet still faced six months of chemotherapy, followed by two months of radiation treatment.